Muncy School District

 The Muncy School District is small, rural, public school district located in southern Lycoming County.
 The school serves the borough of Muncy, plus the affiliated townships of Muncy Township and Muncy Creek Township.
-The mascot of the school is the Indian.
+The mascot of the school is the Indian, or Native American.
 Muncy School District encompasses approximately 36 sqmi.
 According to 2000 federal census data, it served a resident population of 7,209.
 By 2010, the district's population declined to 7,042 people.
-The educational attainment levels for the population 25 and over were 87.2% high school graduates and 19.8% college graduates.
+But according to the 2020 federal census data, the districts population increased to 7,370 The educational attainment levels for the population 25 and over were 94.4% high school graduates and 19.8% college graduates.